smartrent/grizzly/README.md

 See `Grizzly.Inclusion` module for more information about removing Z-Wave devices from the network.

-Addtional Z-Wave docs can be found at [Silicon Labs](https://www.silabs.com/products/development-tools/software/z-wave/controller-sdk/z-ip-gateway-sdk).
+Additional Z-Wave docs can be found at [Silicon Labs](https://www.silabs.com/products/development-tools/software/z-wave/controller-sdk/z-ip-gateway-sdk).

 ### Controlling a Z-Wave Device